Misinformation versus Facts: Understanding the Influence of News Regarding COVID-19 Vaccines on Vaccine Uptake: Introduction

 \section{Introduction}

-A previous study~\cite{wu2021characterizing} has found evidence of misinformation in the online discourses and discussions about the COVID-19 vaccines. \citet{rzymski2021strategies} suggested tracking and tackling emerging and circulating fake news. \citet{montagni2021acceptance} argued to increase people's ability to detect fake news. \citet{marco2021covid} found that citizens do not support the involvement of government authorities in the direct control of news.
-Collaboration with the media and other organizations should be used instead.
-However, little is known about the scale and scope of the influence of misinformation and fact-based news about COVID-19 vaccines on social media platforms on the vaccine uptake.
-To summarize, this work (1) quantitatively analyzes the effect of fake news and fact-based news on the vaccine uptake in the U.S. using the Fama-MacBeth regression with the Newey-West adjustment and (2) compares the most frequent fake-news-related and fact-related tweets by conducting a content analysis.
+Many people read news on social media today, yet the veracity of the news is not guaranteed. \citet{waszak2018spread} studied the top shared health web links on Polish social media platform and found that 40\% of the most frequently shared links contain fake news.
+Fake news regarding the COVID-19 pandemic is particularly concerning.
+By identifying and analyzing 1,225 pieces of COVID-19 fake news, \citet{naeem2021exploration} concluded that fake news is pervasive on social media, putting public health at risk.
+Among these health related fake news, vaccine-related news~\cite{wu2021characterizing} has the most fallacious content~\cite{waszak2018spread}.
+A recent study showed that misinformation induced a decline in intent of 6.2\% in the UK and 6.4\% in the USA among those who previously intended to take the vaccine~\cite{loomba2021measuring}.
+To support the COVID-19 vaccination, \citet{rzymski2021strategies} suggested to track and tackle emerging and circulating fake news. \citet{montagni2021acceptance} argued to increase people's ability to detect fake news.
+Additionally, collaboration with the media and other organizations should be used, given that citizens do not support the involvement of government authorities in the direct control of news~\cite{marco2021covid}.
+By studying the anti-vaccination sentiment on Facebook, \citet{hoffman2019s} concluded that it would be valuable for health professionals to deliver targeted information to different sub-groups of individuals through social networks.
+In this study, we intended to examine the scale and scope of the influence of misinformation and fact-based news about COVID-19 vaccines on social media platforms on the vaccine uptake.
+To summarize, this work (1) quantitatively analyzed the effect of fake news and fact-based news on the vaccine uptake in the U.S. using the Fama-MacBeth regression with the Newey-West adjustment and (2) compared the user characteristics of the fact-related and fake-news-related users. {\it Seemingly counter-intuitive}, the percentage of fact-related users is significantly negatively associated with the vaccination rate while no significant correlation is found between the percentage of fake-news-related users and the vaccination rate.
+The fact-related users have relatively more social capitals than the fake-news-related users.
+Most of the frequent keywords in the user descriptions of the fake-news-related users are political.